prathameshnium/PICA-Python-Instrument-Control-and-Automation/docs/User_Manual.md

 ### 3.2 Getting Started

 PICA is structured as a standard Python package.
+The following instructions are for the supported Windows platform.

 1.  **Clone the Repository**
     ```bash